 - Market intermediaries include parties involved in distributing the product or service of the organisation.

-- Customers comprise of the target group of the organisation.
+- Customers comprise the target group of the organisation.

-- Competitors are the players in the same market who targets similar customers as that of the organisation.
+- Competitors are the players in the same market who targets similar customers as the organisation.

-- Public is made up of any other group that has an actual or potential interest or affects the company’s ability to serve its customers.
+- The public comprises any other group with an actual or potential interest or affects the company’s ability to serve its customers.

 Macro Environment